adafruit/Adafruit_SSD1306/README.md

   Pick one up today in the adafruit shop!
   ------> http://www.adafruit.com/category/63_98

-These displays use SPI to communicate, 2 to 5 pins are required to interface.
+These displays use I2C or SPI to communicate, 2 to 5 pins are required to interface.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing